tukangk3tik/sspl_development_helper/README.md

 This tool can also be used for other projects

 Note:
-* Use MS. SQL Server
+* DBMS used is MS. SQL Server
 * PHP CLI
 * Config the connection first